eclipse-tractusx/traceability-foss/docs/concept/#1108-policy-management-enhancement/#1108-policy-management-enhancement.md

 If there is any policy that is already used for the configured BPN, the existing policy will be changed to inactive by setting the validUntil date to the currentTime.
 Before doing this the user must be informed about this process and confirm it in a modal.
 ![notification-policy-modal.png](notification-policy-modal.png)

+## Contract negotiation

+During contract negotiation, there can only be one policy definition from Trace-X that will be compared with the catalogOffers from the receiverBPN.
+If the receiverBPN provides multiple policies in his offers, Trace-X will compare its own policy definition with all of them.
+If **any of them** are valid **and** match the own policy definition, the data will be sent.

 # Additional Details
 Given the dynamic nature of ongoing development, there might be variations between the conceptualization and the current implementation.
 For the latest status, refer to the documentation.